 Organisational and Customer/third party information.
 We may collect the name, contact information of those that we employ and who work in support of the lawful function of our business, as well as those who are users of our goods and services.

 Information provided by individuals seeking to exercise their data rights.
-Where we receive a request to exercise a right identified in this notice, in order to fulfil the individual’s request, we may collect that individual’s email address, contact information, photo, an image of the requester or other information required by applicable law to process such request.
+Where we receive a request to exercise a right identified in this notice, in order to fulfil the individual’s request, we may collect that individual’s email address, contact information, photo, an image of the requester or other information required by applicable law, solely to the extent necessary to verify the identity of the requester and to fulfil the request in accordance with legal obligations.

 Children’s Data.
 Ordinarily we as an organisation will not process the personal data of children.
+However, we may process children’s data in limited circumstances as specified below.
 The facial recognition technology (FRT) that we produce has a number of applications which are specifically targeted at protecting children from risks of harm or causing harms, pursuant of our legitimate purpose of helping to deliver safer societies.
 Examples are the safeguarding and searching for lost, kidnapped, trafficked and vulnerable children, identifying children of an age where they are criminally culpable and are wanted for criminal offences or otherwise vulnerable to criminal exploitation.
 This is not an exhaustive list.
 It is with these circumstances in mind that the datasets with which we train our algorithms to recognise faces, need to have the ingredient of children’s images within so that they have the capability to recognise young faces and thereby help to protect.
 We will only use such personal data of children in the form of facial images where such data is lawfully obtained, where we have a legitimate interest for doing so and a substantial public interest for processing any special category data derived therefrom.
-We do not share personal data of children which may be part of our training datasets, only the capability to recognise by an algorithm which is trained thereon.
+We do not share personal data of children which may be part of our training datasets.
+However, as part of our FRT we may provide the capability to recognise children through algorithms trained on datasets that contain children’s data.
 These matters are the subject of particular assessment in our organisational Data Protection Impact Assessment (DPIA).
 Those organisations employing our technology will similarly conduct assessments of their own where such circumstances arise.

 2. Why We collect the information.